caceresfjulian/socket-example/README.md

 ### Directory Structure
 This project is organized into two main directories:

-- socket-service
-This directory contains the server code for the application.
+- socket-service: This directory contains the server code for the application.
 The server is built using Node.js and Socket.io, and is responsible for broadcasting messages to all connected clients.

-- socket-client
-This directory contains the React app for the application.
+- socket-client: This directory contains the React app for the application.
 The app uses Socket.io to connect to the server and receive real-time updates.